 Customer data platforms (CDPs) can help marketers build a 360-degree view of their customers to drive personalized customer experiences.
 It’s a powerful tool in the growing marketing-technology space that is enabling businesses to combine data from various systems, build valuable micro-segments, and act on each segment individually.
-The CDPs bring together the strengths of artificial intelligence (AI), machine learning, and advanced data analytics to embrace personalization.
+Customer Data Platform and Contact Center AI combine the strengths of artificial intelligence (AI), machine learning, and advanced data analytics to embrace personalization.

 Some of the ways CDPs are enabling hyper-personalization include: